FAQ's about Rescue Dogs

 Where do "Rescue Dogs" come from?

 Rescue dogs come from a wide variety of sources.
 The dogs may be from shelters where they were brought as a strays or by their former owners.
-The most common reasons for dogs to be surrendered to a shelter or rescue group are these: Why don't you have a shelter or facility where I can see the dogs?
+The most common reasons for dogs to be surrendered to a shelter or rescue group are these:

 We have a strong foster care program instead.
 Our goal is to keep or get Chihuahuas out of shelters and into nurturing foster homes immediately.
 Dogs experience many of the same emotions as humans, such as stress, loneliness and depression.
 Chihuahuas are a companion animal.
 They do not fair well cut off from human contact, we avoid having to put a rescue Chihuahua into a kennel environment.